tilt-dev/api.tilt.dev/docs/kubernetes/live-update-v1alpha1.md

     Image specifies the name of the image that we're copying files into.
 Determines which containers in a pod to live-update.
 Matches images by name unless tag is explicitly specified.

-  - **selector.kubernetes.imageMapName** (string)

-    Name of the ImageMap object to watch for which file changes are included in the container image.

-    If not provided, the live-updater will copy any file changes that it's aware of, even if they're already included in the container.

 - **execs** ([]LiveUpdateExec)

   A list of commands to run inside the container after files are synced.